Disability Law Center

 The program for the Protection and Advocacy for Beneficiaries of Social Security (PABSS) assists beneficiaries of Social Security Disability Insurance (SSDI) with issues related to securing or regaining gainful employment.
 This includes information and referral, consultation and legal representation when necessary, and advocacy related to the Ticket to Work and Work Incentive Implementation Act (TWWIIA).

-Strengthening Protections for Social Security Beneficiaries (PABSS 2)
+Strengthening Protections for Social Security Beneficiaries (Rep Payee Reviews)

 Since August 2018, the Protection and Advocacy (P&A) Network received funding to conduct reviews on rep payee performance on behalf of the Social Security Administration (SSA).
 This program provides oversight to rep payees and their services to beneficiaries as well as giving them support to better understand their role and responsibilities.